stevan/ELO/EVENTS.md

 > way that would cause problems/confusion.

 ### Perl Virtual types

+> NOTE: This is not done yet, and might not be, have to think on it.

 We also add in some "virtual" types, which are there only to model the event messages in a way that is meaningful to Perl.